kwk/docker-registry-frontend/develop/README.md

 1. Navigate to [http://localhost:9000](http://localhost:9000) on your development machine and see the docker-registry-frontend in action.
 Note, that the testing registry does not persistently store changes and when started for the first time, it will not contain any repository nor image.

-Now you can edit the code under `docker-registry-frontend/app`.
+Now you can edit the code under `docker-registry-frontend/app` **on your development host**.
 Most of the time when you edit something, your browser will automatically update to reflect your changes.
 Sometimes you might need to reload the browser to see your changes.
+Cool, eh?

 ### How to connect to your own registry?